kicaj29/aws/SecurityAndCompliance/readme.md

 * AWS Config is per-region service
 * Can be aggregated across regions and accounts
 * It is not free service - if it will be enabled then we have to pay
+* **AWS Config vs CloudTrail**: Config is focused on the configuration of your AWS resources and reports with detailed snapshots on how your resources have changed.
+CloudTrail focuses on the events, or API calls, that drive those changes.
+It focuses on the user, application, and activity performed on the system

 ![15-aws-config.png](./images/15-aws-config.png)
 ![16-aws-config.png](./images/16-aws-config.png)